apredeus/multi-bacpipe/README.md

 conda install bedtools
 conda install igvtools
 conda install subread
+conda install blast
 conda create -n prokka -c conda-forge -c bioconda prokka conda create -n roary  -c conda-forge -c bioconda roary
 ```
+/utils contains Linux-compiled utilities necessary for file processing: dos2unix converts Roary CSV output to Unix format, and bedGraphToBigWig is called upon when generating bigWig files.

+Make sure you have added /utils to your $PATH, or made these utilities available in any other way.

 You also need to have Perl installed.
 Sorry.

 ## Setting up the working directory